Dunt History, Family Crest & Coats of Arms

 Early History of the Dunt family

-Another 249 words (18 lines of text) covering the years 1280, 1400, 1659, and 1733 are included under the topic Early Dunt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dunt research.
+Another 77 words (6 lines of text) covering the years 1280, 1400, 1593, 1659, 1733 and 1660 are included under the topic Early Dunt History in all our PDF Extended History products and printed products wherever possible.

 Dunt Spelling Variations